NVIDIA-OpenACC-Course/nvidia-openacc-course-sources/labs/lab2/README.md

 Bonus
 -----
-1. Rebuild the application replacing `ta=tesla:managed` with `-ta=multicore`.
-This will change the target accelerator from the GPU to the multicore CPU.
-Does the code speed-up over the original by using CPU parallelism as well?
-2. If you used the `kernels` directive to express the parallelism in the code, try again with the `parallel loop` directive.
+1. If you used the `kernels` directive to express the parallelism in the code, try again with the `parallel loop` directive.
 Remember, you will need to take responsibility of identifying any reductions in the code.
 If you used `parallel loop`, try using `kernels` instead and observe the differences both in